Kevin Fitzgerald '00, President

 President's Steering Committee on Inclusiveness

-Tauna Sisco, Ph.D., Assistant Professor of Sociology, chair
+Tauna Sisco, Ph.D., Assistant Professor of Sociology, co-chair

 The purposes of the president's steering committee on inclusiveness are to: 1) maintain the institutional focus on inclusiveness as a high priority goal for the college; 2) collaboratively implement, monitor, and report on institutional progress toward inclusiveness goals identified in the inclusiveness strategic plan; 3) plan and oversee further institution-wide education and training on inclusiveness; 4) serve as a clearinghouse and resource for college departments in supporting inclusiveness planning; and 5) initiate specific proposals for external funding to further inclusiveness strategic goals.

-Brad Poznanski, Vice President for College Marketing and Enrollment Management, chair
+Brad Poznanski, Vice President for Enrollment Management and Financial Aid, chair

-Nicole Leapley, Ph.D., Associate Professor of Modern Languages, vice-chair
+Nicole Leapley, Ph.D., Associate Professor of Modern Languages, co-chair

 The purpose of the retention committee is to assess, plan and ensure implementation of strategies to enhance the college's retention efforts; oversee data collection, analysis, and maintenance to systematically use in decision-making for retention initiatives; monitor best practices in retention and make recommendations for implementation of select initiatives as appropriate; systematically identify and evaluate criteria for at-risk categories of students; collaborate and coordinate with select departments and groups involved in retention efforts; disseminate retention data and initiatives to engage the entire college community.